robholden/Prompt-Boxes/README.md

 A small package I created for my own project so currently there's limited functionality.
 I will update it as and when I require more functionality (or a request is made).

 ## Demo
-You find a demo [here](https://iamrobert.co.uk/projects/prompt-boxes)
+You find a live demo [here](https://iamrobert.co.uk/projects/prompt-boxes)

 ## Installation
 ``npm install prompt-boxes --save``